 Found throughout much of the world and commonly encountered in airy webs in basements and dimly lit room corners, the cellar spider — sometimes called the "daddy longlegs" spider — demonstrates another method of egg care.
 These slender, extremely long-legged spiders may lay 20 to 30 eggs per cocoon.
 The mother carries her egg bundle, then the hatched babies, around in her jaws.
 The University of Michigan's Animal Diversity Web says the mother typically cares for its spiderlings for nine days after they have hatched.

-Jumping spiders are familiar to homeowners through those species that stalk their prey on exterior walls or sunny windowsills.
+Jumping spiders are familiar to homeowners as species that stalk their prey on exterior walls or sunny windowsills.
 The zebra jumping spider is one of the most widespread in the Northern Hemisphere.
 The female lays some 30 eggs in a single cocoon after an elaborate mating ritual: The male jumping spider signals to the female with its front legs in an attempt to convince her of his intentions — and to show that he isn't insect prey.
 If successful, he transfers sperm to her reproductive organ via appendages called pedipalps.